DevOpsBootcamp/Bootcamp-Exercises/filesystems/navigate.md

 ```

 What we have done here is move `foo` to the `baz` directory, then removed the
-execute permission for (a)ll users, added the execute permission for the
+execute permission for (a)ll users, re-added the execute permission for the
 owner `root`.
 When we try to ls the `baz` directory we are not able to see
 its contents correctly because we do not have permission to do so.

 If you have any questions look at the `man` pages for each of the topics
-covered.
+covered or search their common usage online.